d3lta-v/ULWI/ISA.md

 - `<S/H/C>`: Status, Headers, Content
 - `<T/F>`: True to delete the result, False to keep the result in the ESP8266

-**Returns**: No reply if the HTTP request handle is invalid, or that the request has not yet been completed or has failed.
+**Returns**: Replies with "U" if the HTTP request handle is invalid or is not available for reading.
 Replies with the status (e.g. `200`) if second parameter is `S`, replies with all the headers if second parameter is `H` and replies with the content of the response if second parameter is `C`.

 ### Get HTTP Response Content as JSON